I’d like to address a question that is often asked by those who have birds.

 • What is your relationship with your bird?
 Does your bird reliably ‘step up’ onto your hand?

 • One problem with having your bird on your shoulder is that you can’t see his body language.
 Therefore you can’t effectively allow your bird to communicate a fear or aggressive response, thus you may be setting both of you up for a possible bite.
+Greg Glendell, companion parrot behaviorist in the UK, pointed out an aspect of body language that can be easily overlooked – foot pressure, which allows you to tell if your bird is wary or fearful of something in the environment.
+You can more easily feel feet tighten when it is on your hand.

 • Another consideration is that, while it’s fun companionship to wear shoulder birds it’s healthy to offer a variety of enriching activities for your pet that encourage independent play, foraging, and more.
 Encouraging your bird to stay perched in one place for long periods of time limits the time he could be learning and playing in different ways.